LSSTDESC/tables_io/docs/devstyle.md

 Generally, the code should follow the guidelines given in the [LSST DM Developer Guide](https://developer.lsst.io/index.html).
 This section lays out some project-specific guidelines.

 When creating new test files, they should be in the same location within the `tests/` folder as the file that is being tested.
 The test file should have the name `test_[filename].py`, where `filename` is the name of the file being tested.
+For example, a test for the `src/tables_io/conv/conv_table.py` module is called `test_conv_table.py` and located in the `tests/conv/` folder.

 ### Naming conventions